jrkinley-zz/oozie-examples/README.md

 Oozie workflow examples
 =============

-This example demonstrates how to develop an Oozie workflow application, and aim's to show-case some of Oozie's features.
+Demonstrates how to develop an Oozie workflow application and aim's to show-case some of Oozie's features.

 Build
 -------------

+Maven is used to build the application bundle and it is assumed Maven is installed and on your path.

 To build the application simply run:

 	mvn package

-* assumes Maven is installed and is on your path

-The example uses the Maven assembly plugin to generate a .tar.gz file which contains all of the workflow and configuration files in the required layout:
+The Maven assembly plugin is used to generate a .tar.gz file which contains all of the workflow and configuration files in the required layout:

-	oozie-examples-0.0.1-SNAPSHOT-bundle.tar.gz
+	oozie-examples-[VERSION]-bundle.tar.gz

 	/workflow.xml
 	/config-default.xml
 	|
+	/conf/ 	(job config)
 	/lib/ 	(*.jar;*.so)

 Deploy